-Most recent updates include the addition of many early London Trade directory listings of public houses, Taverns, Inns, beer houses, Hotels etc. Recent additions include the Holdens 1805 directory, the Pigots London 1833-1834 directory; and the complete 1843 London directory of all trades persons.
-It is important to use different directories, as some of these do not include parts of London as we would know it now.
-It is also important to note that there are suburbs and also suburban directories, which are quite different, and I list many of these.
-It is also difficult to find trades people before the first census of 1841, and these early directories are optimal in searching.
+Many recent updates include the addition of early London Trade directory listings of public houses, Taverns, Inns, beer houses, Hotels, coffee houses etc. It is important to note that there are suburbs and suburban directories, both different, and I list many of these.
+It is also difficult to find trades people before the first complete census of 1841, and these early directories are incredibly optimal in searching.

 London is very interesting as it bore the brunt of the WWII bombings.
 Many of the roads with similar names were simply renamed to distinct road names.
 The early street numbering was often rather random, as was the later addition of postcodes.

 Pubs, like churches move slowly over a period of time.
 The public houses are listed by church parish as they would have